Definition of Current Asset

-A current asset is cash and any other company asset that will be turning to cash within one year from the date shown in the heading of the company's balance sheet.
-(If a company has an operating cycle that is longer than one year, an asset that will turn to cash within the length of its operating cycle is considered to be a current asset.)
+A current asset is a company's cash and its other assets that are expected to be converted to cash within one year of the date appearing in the heading of the company's balance sheet.
+However, if a company has an operating cycle that is longer than one year, an asset that is expected to turn to cash within that longer operating cycle will be a current asset.

 Current assets are usually presented first on the company's balance sheet and they are arranged in their order of liquidity.

 Current assets are also a key component of a company's working capital and the current ratio.

 Examples of current assets and the typical order of liquidity include:

 - Cash and cash equivalents (which includes currency, checking accounts, petty cash, some U.S. Treasury Bills)